Mid Wales Bowling Association

 County Finals must be completed by the Saturday before entries have to be sent in for the Welsh National Finals.
 All dates arranged for completion of the rounds and finals must be complied with and if they are not then competitors will be eliminated.

-Players involved in County Matches should all wear regulation dress on the green i.e. county shirts, white trousers or white shorts, white or brown shoes, white hat and in the event of wet weather white waterproofs.
+Players involved in County Matches should all wear regulation dress on the green i.e. county shirts, trousers or shorts, white or coloured shoes and in the event of wet weather white waterproofs.

 All players arriving for County Matches should wear blazers, white shirts, county ties and grey trousers and also wear the same dress for the meal after the game.